-FTrees utilizes a tree structure to represent molecules.
-This tree consists of nodes that represent functional groups, interconnected to depict the overall molecular topology.
-Each node encompasses a profile that captures the physico-chemical properties of the corresponding substructure.
-The following attributes are encompassed within this profile:
+FTrees represents a molecule as a tree structure.
+Such a tree is composed of nodes (representing functional groups) connected such as to represent the overall topology.
+Each node carries a profile of the physics-chemical properties of the sub structure that it represents.
+The following attributes are captured:

 - Spatial volume

 - Ring or not

-- Pharmacophore profile (donor, acceptor, amide-like, aromatic, hydrophobic/hydrophilic)
+- Pharmacophore profile (donor, acceptor, amide-like, aromatic, hydrophobic)